Where Should I Camp in Yosemite National Park?

 Pets in Campgrounds

-Pets are permitted in all developed campgrounds except Camp 4, Tamarack Flat, Porcupine Flat, and all group campsites.
+Pets are permitted in all developed campgrounds except Camp 4 and all group campsites.
 Pets must be on a leash and should not be left unattended.
 Find out more about pet regulations.

 Camp wastewater must be disposed of in designated utility drains.
 Sewage must be disposed of at designated dump stations (Yosemite Valley, Wawona, and Tuolumne Meadows).